Drug Tax Frequently Asked Questions

 The smallest denomination of tax stamp sold is $10.

 There are two reasons why illegal drugs are taxed:

-- Taxing the Underground Economy - The fact that the business of dealing marijuana and controlled substances is illegal does not exempt it from taxation.
+- Taxing the underground economy - The fact that the business of dealing marijuana and controlled substances is illegal does not exempt it from taxation.
 Legitimate business transactions are taxed.
 Dealing drugs is a large part of a previously untaxed underground economy.

-- Providing a Source of Revenue - 25 percent of drug tax collections are allocated to the State General Fund.
+- Providing a source of revenue - 25 percent of drug tax collections are allocated to the State General Fund.

 An individual is classified as a drug dealer and is liable for the payment of drug taxes if he/she manufactures, produces, ships, transports or imports into Kansas or possesses:

-- more than 28 grams of marijuana (processed or marijuana plants) or
+- more than 28 grams of marijuana (processed or marijuana plants), or

-- 10 or more dosage units of a controlled substance sold by dosage units such as pills or capsules
+- 10 or more dosage units of a controlled substance sold by dosage units such as pills or capsules.

 Drug dealers, as defined above, are required by law to purchase tax stamps from the Department of Revenue's Division of Taxation - Miscellaneous Tax (K.S.A.
 79-5204).
 In order to protect against any possible violation of the self-incrimination constitutional protection, a dealer is not required to give his/her name or address when purchasing stamps and the department is prohibited from sharing any information relating to the purchase of drug tax stamps with law enforcement or anyone else.
 Payment of the drug tax (the purchase and affixation of stamps) is due immediately upon acquisition or possession by the dealer.
 The stamps are valid for 3 months from the date of issuance.
-If drugs are seized without stamps or the stamps which are affixed have expired, the possessor is liable for payment for the tax as well as a penalty of 100 percent for payment of the tax.
+If drugs are seized without stamps or the stamps which are affixed have expired, the possessor is liable for payment for the tax as well as a late penalty of 100 percent of the tax.
 For example: